 At a restaurant around the corner and a few blocks away, we were served ring-shaped almond butter cookies (a ciambella) along with a sweet red dessert wine.
 Unfortunately, we left without the recipe.
 So good was just the memory of this cookie that we were forced to reconstruct it once we had returned home.
 Here is our recipe.–Deirdre Heekin and Caleb Barber

 LC Almighty Aniseed Note

-What sets these cookies apart from any number of other butter cookie recipes is the inclusion of a generous tablespoon of anise seeds.
-Not only is the flavor of aniseed (as it’s otherwise known) a palate-pleaser, the spice has many medicinal properties to recommend it.
-Don’t take our word for it – noted 16th century botanist John Gerard had this to say:
+What sets these cookies apart from any number of other butter cookie recipes is the inclusion of a generous tablespoon anise seeds.
+Not only is the flavor of aniseed (as it’s otherwise known) a palate-pleaser, the spice purportedly has many medicinal properties.
+Don’t take our word for it.
+Noted 16th-century botanist John Gerard had this to say:

 The seed wasteth and consumeth winde, and is good against belchings and upbraidings of the stomacke, alaieth gripings of the belly, provoketh urine gently, maketh abundance of milke, and stirreth up bodily lust.

 Best whip up a batch, stat.